kyma-project/examples/kiali/README.md

 ## Overview

 The Kyma Kiali component brings limited configuration options in contrast to the upstream [`kiali-operator`](https://github.com/kiali/helm-charts/tree/master/kiali-operator) chart.
-Modifications might be resetted at next upgrade cycle.
+Modifications might be reset at next upgrade cycle.

 An alternative can be a parallel installation of the upstream chart offering all customization options.
 This tutorial outlines how to achieve such installation in co-existent to the Kyma stack.